Where can I get the best dollar to Thai baht exchange rate?

 The Super Rich Thailand store was just in the final stages of renovations and had all been refitted inside.

-Foreigners should bring their passport and Thais should bring their ID card, otherwise your transaction will not be processed.
+You are going to need some form of identification and foreigners that want to make a transaction should bring their passport and Thais should bring their ID card, otherwise your transaction will not be processed.

 The cashier counted the money twice in the electric counting machine; first one way and then the other, before finally counting by hand.